MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/eval-defender-office-365-overview.md

 ---
-title: Evaluate Microsoft Defender for Office 365 overview
+title: Step 3.
+Evaluate Microsoft Defender for Office 365 overview
 description: Use this overview to learn the steps to set up an MDO pilot, including requirements, enabling or activating the eval, and setting up the pilot. search.product: eADQiWindows 10XVcnh search.appverid: met150